-Strictly speaking, the Reactor Stepback module is not part of the Reactor Regulation System.
-However, it can play some significant role in many events, and it is useful to understand this module.
+Although the Reactor Stepback module is not part of the Reactor Regulation System, since it has a significant role in many events, it is useful to understand it function.

 Two reasons can be invoked for Reactor Setback being independent of RRS.
 Although it resides in each of the control computers, X and Y, the frequency of execution, which is normally every 0.5 seconds, passes to 0.25 seconds, twice as fast as the fast time bandwidth of RRS, once it has been fired.
 Furthermore, once engaged, the reactor stepback does not control the movement of the MCA's.
 It cuts the current necessary to hold the MCA's in place; the current necessary to activate the motor moving the adjusters is also cut.